-First, subscribe to this blog and tell your friends and family about it.
+First, tell your friends and family about this blog.
 Share links to posts you like.
 Retweet our tweets (@OneThingYCD).
 Help grow our audience.
 And thank you in advance for helping spread the word.

 After you do that, see our recommendations for groups, mailing lists, blogs, and other entities that will give you more things to do.

 The list is not comprehensive, and it’s not meant to be.
 Nor is it closed.
 Everything is OTYCD-approved.
 The blog relies on many of these sources when seeking and researching subjects for future posts.